-Get to know our digital leader and Director, Alison Treadaway
+Get to know our digital leader and Chief Marketing Officer (CMO), Alison Treadaway

-In this post in our blog series where we shine the spotlight on our executive staff members – our digital leaders, we introduce you to Alison Treadaway, our Director.
+In this post in our blog series where we shine the spotlight on our executive staff members – our digital leaders, we introduce you to Alison Treadaway, our Chief Marketing Officer (CMO).

 Alison only logs into a website or web portal if she needs to view historical documents and is 100% paperless!
 Read on to find out a little more about Alison…